 Craig Keener: The IVP Bible Background Commentary

-Keener's Bible Background Commentary is the most accessible single-volume resource for understanding the historical and cultural context of the New Testament.
+Keener's IVP Bible Background Commentary is the most accessible single-volume resource for understanding the historical and cultural context of the New Testament.
 Drawing on an enormous range of primary sources — Greco-Roman literature, Jewish texts, papyri, inscriptions — Keener illuminates the cultural assumptions that first-century readers would have brought to the text.
 This is essential reading for anyone who wants to understand why Jesus said what he said and why Paul wrote what he wrote.

 Commentary Series: A Comparative Overview